North Bay Village, Florida: 1945–2022

 Most of today's residents live in the village year-round.

 Most construction in North Bay Village since the year 2000 has been in the development of high-rise luxury condominium buildings such as the 360 condominium, Space 01 Condo, Eloquence on the Bay, and Grandview Palace Marina.

+2023–present

+A new developments are underway such as 7918 West Ave and Shoma Bay (which will include a Publix on the ground floor) Other residential and mixed-used construction projects by Sunbeam (Channel 7), Continuum Village, 7940 West Ave, 7915 West Ave are planned to be in development soon.
+The city has also made exciting public-private development agreements with Argentine Futbol Association (AFA) to build a local soccer academy and dramatically improve the public fields at Treasure Island Elementary.
+Further development of The Island Walk has begun; The Island Walk is a pedestrian walkway that will span over 2 miles along the city's waterfront.

+In 2025, 500 ft (152 meter) buildings were proposed on the north side of the island as part of the 45 storey Harbor Village development.

 Demographics

 2020 census

 As of the 2020 United States census, there were 8,159 people, 3,398 households, and 1,861 families residing in the city.